ashenBlade/postgres-dev-helper/docs/config_file.md

 Extension has config file with custom settings - `pgsql_hacker_helper.json`.
 It stored inside `.vscode` folder.

-## Layout

-There are 4 versions of config file layout.
-Version is specified using `"version"` field.

-Current version - 4.

-> This file belongs to latest schema version.

 ## Json schema

 There is file [`properties.schema.json`](../properties.schema.json) -